alextselegidis/plainpad/README.md

 Driven by simplicity and stability in mind, Plainpad offers great potential at no cost.
 Become the owner of your data as Plainpad will nicely run on your own server.

-**IMPORTANT: Book the free Plainpad Installation Service now and have the project maintainer install Plainpad on your own server for free!** [[Drop a message to info@alextselegidis.com]](mailto:info@alextselegidis.com?subject=Plainpad%20Installation%20Service&body=I%20would%20like%20to%20book%20the%20Plainpad%20Installation%20Service.)

 ## Setup

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
+To clone and run this application, you'll need Docker installed on your computer.
 From your command line:

 ```bash
 # Clone this repository